Ethan-Passino/HomeShelf/README.md

 ## 📬 Contact

 Built by [Ethan Passino](https://github.com/epassino)
-For support or feedback: [Open an Issue](https://github.com/yourusername/homeshelf/issues)
+For support or feedback or any ideas: [Open an Issue](https://github.com/yourusername/homeshelf/issues)